MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-search-to-collect-data.md

 ## Choose the custodians and custodial locations to search

-Choose custodian content locations to search by specifying that custodians you have added to the case.
-By selecting a custodian, you will run the search against all data sources mapped to the custodian.
+Choose custodian content locations to search by specifying that custodians you've added to the case.
+By selecting a custodian, you'll run the search against all data sources mapped to the custodian.
 You also have the option to narrow the search to selected data sources for each custodian.
 For more information about how to add custodians and manage their data sources, see [Work with custodians](managing-custodians.md).

 ## Choose non-custodial locations

-In some cases, you may want to search data sources that are not associated with a custodian.
+In some cases, you may want to search data sources that aren't associated with a custodian.
 In this case, you can specify the locations you want to search, or choose to search all content locations for a specific Microsoft service (such as searching all Exchange mailboxes or all SharePoint sites and OneDrive accounts).

 ## Define the search query and conditions